 As many as 38,000 fans were present at the circuit to witness the celebrations over the weekend with classic Ferraris from different eras coming together to take to the track.

-And at the end of Sunday’s festivities, the Ferrari Show took place as two brand new cars were showcased, not just the 296 GT3 but the astonishing new 499P hypercar.
+And at the end of Sunday’s festivities, the Ferrari Show took place as two brand new cars were showcased: the astonishing new 499P hypercar and the 296 GT3 which made its dynamic debut at Imola.
 Fans were also able to see protagonists from the 30-year history of the Ferrari Challenge: 348 Challenge, F355 Challenge, 360 Challenge, F430 Challenge, 458 Challenge Evo and 488 Challenge Evo.

 The 499P, which will make its debut in the FIA World Endurance Championship next year was seen in public for the first time, after it was revealed at a lavish gala event the previous evening.

 499 is the capacity in cubic centimetres of one cylinder of the car’s three-litre V6 twin-turbo powerplant, while the ‘P’ stands for prototype.

 While the 499P LMH shares the architecture of the engine fitted to the 296 GT3, which was shown for the first time in July at the 24 hours of Spa, it is an all-new design with strikingly aerodynamic features.